loggedin/programming/vigenere/README.md

 In the example above, you will notice that the key string has the keyword repeated twice and then ends in `MAT`, since this makes the key string the same number of letters as the message.
 (Usually, the keyword is shorter than the message, but if the message had $m$ letters and the keyword had $k > m$ letters, then only the first $m$ letters of the keyword need to be used).

 Next, the message is encrypted one letter at a time.
 Each letter of the message is encrypted by shifting it according to the corresponding letter in the key string.
-For example, the first letter of the message is `i`, and the first letter in the key string is `M`, so we would shift the letter `i` by `M` units, where $A$ is 0, $B$ is 1, $C$ is 2, etc. We can use the tabula recta to help us with this: in row `M` and column `I` we see the letter is `U`, so `i` is encrypted as `U`.
+For example, the first letter of the message is `i`, and the first letter in the key string is `M`, so we would shift the letter `i` by `M` units, where `A` is 0, `B` is 1, `C` is 2, etc. We can use the tabula recta to help us with this: in row `M` and column `I` we see the letter is `U`, so `i` is encrypted as `U`.

 The second letter in the message is `m` and the corresponding (second) key string letter is `A`, so in row `A`, column `M` of the tabula recta, the encrypted letter is `M`.
 Repeating this procedure, leads to the encrypted text `UMIVZFMLVFTIQGX`.